 Star-Telegram entertainment columnist Elston Brooks, who, like Monroe, by a young age had become a member of the Star-Telegram “family,” wrote about the time magician Harry Blackstone met his match in Monroe Odom.

 Blackstone was performing at the Worth Theater, which featured both live entertainment and motion pictures.
 Monroe never needed a ticket at the Worth Theater.
 He’d just walk in between editions of the Star-Telegram.
 He watched Blackstone’s act several times.
-During each act Blackstone called for a volunteer from the audience to come onto the stage and nail him into a box from which he would escape.
+During each act Blackstone called for a volunteer from the audience to come onto the stage and nail Blackstone into a box from which he would escape.
 Night after night Monroe watched from the back of the theater as an audience volunteer—using hammer and nails supplied by Blackstone—sealed Blackstone in the box.
 Then the curtain was drawn.
 The pit orchestra played the “escape music.”
 When the curtain opened moments later, there stood the emancipated Blackstone.

 Then came the final performance on Blackstone’s final night.
 A volunteer from the audience was called for.
 That was Monroe’s cue.
 He shuffled down the aisle, his apron pockets filled not with change but with nails the size of spikes.
 He carried a hammer in one hand.

 As Blackstone’s frustrated aides watched and wrung their hands, Monroe tattooed the lid of the box with the huge nails on all four sides.
 Then he drove in a nail beside each of the first round of nails and bent the second nails over the first nails.
 Blackstone, Brooks wrote, was virtually welded into the box.
-Billy Muth, a member of the pit orchestra, recalled that as Monroe hammered, Muth could hear Blackstone muttering inside the box: “What’s going on?”
+Billy Muth, a member of the pit orchestra (and Worth Theater organist), recalled that as Monroe hammered, Muth could hear Blackstone muttering inside the box: “What’s going on?”